Public Water Access Committee

 Anne Arundel County has 540 miles of waterfront but negligible public water access on most of its rivers.
 Many people seek to live in Anne Arundel County because of its vast waterfront and are then surprised to find the extent to which this public resource has become privatized and unavailable to the majority of the public.
 Public water access may range from thin access, such as a public waterfront view or walkable beach, to thick access, such as cartop or trailer able boat access.
 Both thin and thick public water access are remarkably limited in Anne Arundel County, as evidenced by a report issued by the National Park Service comparing Anne Arundel County to other counties on the Chesapeake Bay.

-The Leopold administration recognizes the inadequacy of current public water access.
 The negative consequences to citizen recreation as well as the substantial economic loss to the County and our business community must be addressed.
 The administration urges the WAC to aggressively pursue both short and longer term remedies to the problem.
 Further, the administration pledges to implement feasible recommendations made by the committee.

 The recommendations should include at least one location for public access to waterfront on each side of each major river in Anne Arundel County.
 Ideally, that should include thick public water access.
 But in the many areas where that is not feasible, thin public access should be sought, including merely the ability to see waterfront from public land.
 On some rivers in Anne Arundel County, opening up public waterfront to thick public access may be feasible.
 On other rivers, new public property would have to be acquired.
 Rivers with both exceptionally good and poor waterfront access opportunities should be identified.